 Low Vision Doctors of Ohio: Treating Glaucoma Patients From Columbus, Ohio

 Glaucoma is a group of progressive eye diseases affecting millions of people worldwide.
 Learn about what causes this disease, how it is treated, new research and medical technologies, and preventative care.
-Our Low Vision Doctor, Dr. Mark Rinkov, helps patients from Columbus and the state of Ohio with Glaucoma regain visual activity so they can go back to doing the things they love to do and live independently.
+Our Low Vision Doctor, Dr. Cursaro, helps patients from Columbus and the state of Ohio with Glaucoma regain visual activity so they can go back to doing the things they love to do and live independently.

 What Is Glaucoma?